docker-mailserver/docker-mailserver/docs/content/contributing/issues-and-pull-requests.md

 ### Filing a Bug Report

 Thank you for participating in this project and reporting a bug.
-Docker Mail Server (DMS) is a community-driven project, and each contribution counts.
-Maintainers and moderators are volunteers that need you to fill this template with accurate information in order to help you in the best and quickest way.
-We will have to label your request with `meta/no template - no support` if your request is sloppy and provides no way to help you correctly.
+Docker Mail Server (DMS) is a community-driven project, and each contribution counts!

+Maintainers and moderators are volunteers.
+We greatly appreciate reports that take the time to provide detailed information via the template, enabling us to help you in the best and quickest way.
+Ignoring the template provided may seem easier, but discourages receiving any support (_via assignment of the label `meta/no template - no support`_).

-Markdown formatting can be used in almost all text fields.
-The description will tell you if this is not the case for a specific field.
+Markdown formatting can be used in almost all text fields (_unless stated otherwise in the description_).

 Be as precise as possible, and if in doubt, it's best to add more information that too few.

-We provide official support for all options not marked with "not officially supported" or "unsupported".
-When something is "not officially supported", support for these cases is dependent on specific maintainers.
+When an option is marked with "not officially supported" / "unsupported", then support is dependent on availability from specific maintainers.

 ## Pull Requests